 Hockey is currently my primary (and almost only) sport.
 Thus, I can be found on the ice as a player a couple of nights a week.
-That doesn’t include the nights I am in the stands watching the kids play.
+That doesn’t include the nights I am in the stands watching the kids play or working on some ballroom dancing moves.
 I don’t coach anymore officially, I just yell at the referees like everyone else. 🙂

 If my posts seem a little random, I apologize.
 This is a medium I find excellent for recording and sharing thoughts and sometimes that leads to a pattern that resembles a stream of consciousness.
 If you want to keep to a topic check out the categories menu.
 Complaints and suggestions can be posted on articles and I will address them where I can.
 Thanks for stopping by!

 To learn more about me (my book) visit here: http://hockeymombook.com